Ironikus/email-encoder-bundle/readme.txt

 == Changelog ==

+= 2.1.7: June 23, 2023 =
+* Tweak: Provide compatibility with the Avada Builder

 = 2.1.6: May 10, 2023 =
 * Tweak: Provide compatibility with Bricks Builder
 * Tweak: Optimized performance for integrations